What does the future hold for North Korean POWs in Ukraine? – DW – 01/16/2025

 "These two men, and any other North Koreans who are captured, have three options," said Chun In-bum, a retired lieutenant general in the Republic of Korea Army and now a senior fellow with the National Institute for Deterrence Studies.

 In translated comments cited by AFP, one of the men says he wanted to return to North Korea.
-The other said he will do what he is told but, if given the chance, wanted to live in Ukraine.
+The other said he would do what he was told but, if given the chance, wanted to live in Ukraine.

 Discussions are currently underway with South Korean diplomats to outline the potential consequences of their return to North Korea.